caim-org/caim-app/README.md

 5. Migrate the database via `python manage.py migrate`
 6. Build test data with `python manage.py shell < seed.py`

+After you've set up the app, you can start it by running `./run.sh`.

 Notes:
 - The postgres local docker image listenes on port 5434 (rather than the default postgres port of 5432) to avoid clashes if you happen to have postgres running locally on your machine